 What we are opposed to is the unjust treatment of individuals and communities wherever they live and whatever their backgrounds.

-In terms of our ethnic community’s connection with erstwhile Mirpur, (the original Mirpur District that includes Mirpur, Bhimbar and Kotli, Pakistan-administered-Kashmir, we are unapologetic in exposing Pakistan Officialdom’s unjust occupation or administration of the territory especially when explaining why so many British-Paharis now live in the UK.
+In terms of our ethnic community’s connection with erstwhile Mirpur, (the original Mirpur District that includes Mirpur, Bhimbar and Kotli, Pakistan-administered-Kashmir), we are unapologetic in exposing Pakistan Officialdom’s unjust occupation or administration of the entire ‘A’JK polity especially when explaining why so many British-Paharis now live in the UK.

 According to internationally accepted corruption indices, the Pakistani State is recognised as being politically corrupt and unstable.
-In solidarity with our Pakistani brothers and sisters, we therefore offer our redemptive critique in accordance with our own values that give primacy to human dignity without advocating a political solution for Pakistan-administered-Kashmir, a political decision that can only be taken by those who live in the territory or are connected with its ‘Diaspora’ in the UK.
+In solidarity with our Pakistani brothers and sisters, we therefore offer our redemptive critique of Pakistan in accordance with our own values that give primacy to human dignity without advocating a political solution for Pakistan-administered-Kashmir, a political decision that can only be taken by those who live in the territory or are connected with its ‘Diaspora’ in the UK.

-It is an openly acknowledged fact that the peoples of Pakistan-administered-Kashmir, in Gilgit-Baltistan and ‘Azad’ Jammu & Kashmir are third-class ‘citizens’ in their own ethnic homelands, their lands and resources are being exploited for the benefit of Pakistan’s ruling class and so it behoves organisations with links to the region to highlight the structural imbalance between Pakistan and Pakistan-administered-Kashmir.
+It is an openly acknowledged fact that the peoples of Pakistan-administered-Kashmir, in Gilgit-Baltistan and ‘Azad’ Jammu & Kashmir are second-class ‘citizens’ in their own ethnic homelands; their lands and resources are being exploited for the benefit of Pakistan’s ruling class.
+It behooves equality and human rights activists and organisations with links to the region to highlight the structural imbalance between Pakistan and Pakistan-administered-Kashmir.

 We recognise in this respect that territorial identities are illusory.
 The priorities of a Nation Stare are not necessarily in the best interest of its ‘nationals’.
 Where a State exists for the benefit of its citizens, it makes sense to celebrate the corresponding territorial identity.
 In the absence of such well-being, the continued self-affirmation of such an identity is to embody a false-consciousness.

-Outside the context of the ‘Kashmir Conflict’ and the injustices being suffered by the peoples of the region; Hindu Pandits, Muslim Kashmiris, Paharis of ‘Azad’ Jammu & Kashmir, the Balawar of Gilgit & Baltistant, and all the others, we offer nothing but goodwill to the peoples of India, Pakistan and Pakistan and Indian administered Kashmir.
+Outside the context of the ‘Kashmir Conflict’ and the injustices being suffered by the peoples of the region; Hindu Pandits, Muslim Kashmiris, Paharis of ‘Azad’ Jammu & Kashmir, the Balawar of Gilgit & Baltistan, Dogras of Jammu, Ladakhis and all the other ethnic and regional communities, we offer nothing but goodwill to the peoples of India, Pakistan and Pakistan and Indian administered Kashmir.

 We are therefore not anti-Pakistan, this would be contrary to our values.
 In fact we express solidarity with the oppressed and poverty-stricken peoples of Pakistan and the world.
-We believe the peoples of Pakistan are themselves victims of an hegemony that centralises power in the hands of a ruling class that cares little for the wellbeing of the ordinary citizen.
+We believe the peoples of Pakistan are themselves victims of a hegemony that unfairly centralises power in the hands of a ruling class that cares little for the wellbeing of the ordinary citizen.
 The Current Prime Minister of Pakistan, with the help of Pakistan’s military, won the recent election on a platform of reforming Pakistan and tackling the abuse of power, corruption and poverty; we wish this new establishment every success in empowering ordinary Pakistanis.